iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

   - `firebase deploy --only functions` - deploy functions to firebase cloud.

 # Mac OS (Linux) Notes
-- everything global is installed in /usr/local/bin/
-- use PostMan for http requests to REST routes

 # Google Cloud Platform Notes
 - GCP is cloud service from Google just like AWS and Azure.